Lorcan History, Family Crest & Coats of Arms

 Notable amongst the family name at this time was Thomas Lorkin (c.1528–1591), an English churchman, academic and physician, Regius Professor of Physic at Cambridge from 1564; and William...

 Another 28 words (2 lines of text) are included under the topic Early Lorcan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lorcan family to the New World and Oceana
+Migration of the Lorcan family

 A massive amount of Ireland's native population left the island in the 19th century for North America and Australia in hopes of finding more opportunities and an escape from discrimination and oppression.
 A great portion of these migrants arrived on the eastern shores of the North American continent.
 Although they were generally poor and destitute, and, therefore, again discriminated against, these Irish people were heartily welcomed for the hard labor involved in the construction of railroads, canals, roadways, and buildings.
 Many others were put to work in the newly established factories or agricultural projects that were so essential to the development of what would become two of the wealthiest nations in the world.
 The Great Potato Famine during the late 1840s initiated the largest wave of Iris immigration.
 Early North American immigration and passenger lists have revealed a number of people bearing the name Lorcan or a variant listed above: William Larkin, who settled in Boston in 1630; Elizabeth Larkin, who settled in Virginia in 1637; Benjamin Larkin settled in Annapolis Maryland in 1720.